Police News and Police Reports on the Police

 A grand jury Tuesday indicted Skyler Ray Chapman, a former sheriff’s deputy, in connection to the 2024 death of Saul Vargas, an inmate at the county jail, Sheriff Jimmy Fullen said.

-The grand jury indicted Chapman on a charge of criminally negligent homicide, the District Attorney’s Office said.
+Grand jury indicted Chapman on a charge of criminally negligent homicide, the District Attorney’s Office said.

 The grand jury reviewed evidence from investigations by the Texas Rangers and DA’s Offices into Vargas’ death, the office said.